 Understanding this progression is crucial for founders.
 It highlights the importance of balancing ownership retention with the need to secure the resources required to expand the business.
 By carefully planning equity distribution and aligning with investors who share their vision, founders can ensure that their company thrives while maintaining a meaningful stake in its success.

-Round | Usual Dilution | Comment |
+| Round | Usual Dilution | Comment |

-Pre-Seed | 10–20% | Angel/super angel groups, some micro-VCs.
-Lower dilution for MVP/IP-heavy teams. |
+| Pre-Seed | 10–20% | Angel or super-angel groups and some micro-VCs.
+Lower dilution for MVP or IP-heavy teams. |

-Series A | 20–30% | Mobility can push this to 28–30% for large rounds/hardware capital. |
+| Series A | 20–30% | Mobility and hardware-heavy rounds can push dilution to 28–30%. |

-Series B | 15–25% | Larger rounds, typically with CVC/strategic co-leads, moderate dilution. |
+| Series B | 15–25% | Larger rounds, often with corporate venture or strategic co-leads, leading to moderate dilution. |

-Series C+ | 10–20% | Dilution drops as round sizes grow and risk falls with traction/maturity. |
+| Series C+ | 10–20% | Dilution typically drops as round size increases and business risk declines. |

 Why Mobility Dilution May Be Higher